rtyler/brokenco.de/_posts/2023-02-21-ditching-the-cloud-is-complicated.md

 - opinion
 ---

-I have the dubious honor of having recently led a migration from an on-premise managed colocation facility into AWS.
+I have the dubious honor of leading a migration from an on-premise managed colocation facility into AWS.
 It was necessary to help the business succeed, but frankly I would rather not have needed to do it.
-When I saw [a post](https://world.hey.com/dhh/we-stand-to-save-7m-over-five-years-from-our-cloud-exit-53996caa) by that attention-seeking guy who keeps trying to keynote RailsConf about "leaving the cloud" this morning, I was hopped up on caffeine and free office snacks, and couldn't help but share my thoughts in the fediverse.
+Earlier this morning I saw [a post](https://world.hey.com/dhh/we-stand-to-save-7m-over-five-years-from-our-cloud-exit-53996caa) about 'leaving the cloud" by that attention-seeking guy who keeps trying to keynote RailsConf, I had some opinions.
+I was hopped up on caffeine and free office snacks, and just could not help but share my thoughts in the fediverse.

 Long story short, I think the original author's analysis is nonsense and will most likely result in him Musking his own company.
-Either way, for posterity here are some of my thoughts:
+Either way, here are some thoughts saved for posterity:

 ----